bbauska/W3Cx-4of5-thru-May-2024/README.md

 I'm going to stop the automatic refresh on JSBin for the moment.

-So, querySelectorAll is a function that will return a collection with all the tracks, an array with all the tracks, all the HTML elements.
-So there, I am going to call a function called displayTrackStatuses that I write here.
+So, <b>querySelectorAll</b> is a function that will return a collection with all the tracks, an array with all the tracks, all the HTML elements.
+I am going to call a function called displayTrackStatuses that I write here.
 I will first iterate on these tracks and display in the console the different values.
 We are doing a loop.

-I will first just display something in the console.
+I will first display something in the console.

 I am going to add a current track, it will be easier.